wombleton/gitlaw-nz/acts/E/Electronic Identity Verification Act 2012.md

     *   (c) provides any means of identification knowing that it is false or having reason to suspect that it has been forged or falsified.

-    (2) A person who commits an offence against this section is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $50,000, or to both.
+    (2) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $50,000, or to both.

+    Section 63(2): amended, on 1 July 2013, by [section 413][116] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Court orders